Iran asks for U.N. committee meeting on U.S. ban on envoy

 This dispute mechanism was used in 1988 after the U.S. Anti-Terrorism Act of 1987 declared the PLO a terrorist group and outlawed it from operating in the United States.
 Under this law the United States tried to shut down the PLO U.N. mission.

-The United Nations declared the bid a “clear violation” of the headquarters agreement and tried to start the dispute settlement process with the United States to resolve the issue.
+The United Nations declared the bid a “clear violation” of the headquarters agreement and tried to start the dispute settlement process with the United States.

 The United States refused to take part in the arbitration with the United Nations, saying it would “not serve a useful purpose.”
 The United Nations then requested a legal advisory from the International Court of Justice, which found that Washington was obligated to enter into arbitration.

-The PLO also took legal action in the United States and Washington only stopped its bid to shut down the PLO U.N. mission when a U.S. Federal Court judge ruled that the mission’s status was protected by the host country agreement.
+The PLO also took legal action in the United States and Washington dropped its bid to shut down the PLO U.N. mission only when a U.S. Federal Court judge ruled that the mission’s status was protected by the host country agreement.

-Additional reporting by Michelle Moghtader in Dubai; Editing by Yara Bayoumy, Louise Ireland and Cynthia Osterman
+Additional reporting by Michelle Moghtader in Dubai; Editing by Yara Bayoumy, Louise Ireland, Cynthia Osterman and Mohammad Zargham